foliea/old_c_projects/README.md

 ## get_next_line

-This project project is a function that returns a line read from a ﬁle descriptor.
+This project is a function that returns a line read from a ﬁle descriptor.

   ```c